Police search for man seen pouring flammable liquid through Parkwoods apartment building | CBC News

 Toronto police are asking for the public to help identify a man seen pouring flammable liquid throughout an apartment building in the city's Parkwoods neighbourhood two months ago.

 Residents ‘stopped the man’ on Dec.
-8 and he fled the scene, police say
+8 and he fled, police say

 Toronto police are asking for the public to help identify a man seen pouring flammable liquid throughout an apartment building in the city's Parkwoods neighbourhood two months ago.